camunda/camunda/optimize/client/FRONTEND_OVERVIEW.md

 - **types.ts**: Global TypeScript type definitions.
 - **config.tsx**: Global UI configuration.

-Note: Everything in this directory can be imported directly by referencing the directory name (e.g. `import { x } from 'components'`) because of the `wireModules` script that we will explain later in this document.
+Note: Everything in this directory can be imported directly by referencing the directory name (for example, `import { x } from 'components'`) because of the `wireModules` script that we will explain later in this document.

 ## Development scripts